Changissnz/selfinterest/README.md

 The innate appearance of the human being deceptive to an interpreter implies the interpreter's knowledge of that human being's attributes of as-is and what-is is inaccurate.
-The "political animal" and "social creature" perspectives of the human being make perception of them not constrained to their qualities visually perceived.
+The "political animal" and "social creature" perspectives of the human being make perception of them not constrained to their perceptible qualities.
 The networked arrangements of human societies make the human being's innate appearance have impact that extends outside of direct interaction with them, unlike the pertinence of the camouflaged snake, a creature relevant to a human being due only to the two simple